Paro Arrival Date: 25 September 2020

 After breakfast, you will go to witness the First day of Thimphu Tshechu (Festival) which will be held at Tendrel Thang (the festival ground in front of Thimphu Tashichhodzong).
 Dressed in traditional finery, devotees frock to Tendrel Thang to proclaim their faith and receive blessings.

 You will take off some time from the festival to visit Tashichhoe Dzong, a fortress of the glorious.
 It was built in 1641 by Zhabdrung Ngawang Namgyal and was reconstructed into present structure by the late king, His Majesty Jigme Dorji Wangchuck in the year 1962-1969.
 It houses the secretariat building, the throne room and the office of the king, and the central monk body.

 After the festival you will visit the following:

 Watch Archery match– Bhutan’s national game

-Kuenselphodrang where the Bhutan’s largest Buddha statue (167 feet tall) is perched on the hillock overlooking the entire Thimphu valley below and the view from there is magnificent.
+Kuenselphodrang, where Bhutan’s largest Buddha statue (167 feet tall) is perched on the hillock overlooking the entire Thimphu valley below and the view from there, is magnificent.

-National Memorial Chorten , Chorten literally means seat of and Buddhists often claim such monuments the ‘Mind of Buddha’.
+National Memorial Chorten, Chorten literally means the seat of and Buddhists often claim such monuments the ‘Mind of Buddha’.
 Meet the elderly generation in circumambulation at the National Memorial Chorten.